-Sometimes Ian Mulgrew mails in a shoddy effort to please his editors: on Basi/Virk, for example.
+Sometimes Ian Mulgrew mails in a shoddy effort: on Basi/Virk, for example.
 Other times he is thoughtful, incisive and on target: Dsziekanski and the RCMP, for example.
 Today Mulgrew is on track.
-I suggest you go to the Vancouver Sun pages and read B.C. legal system is ‘a ticking time bomb’
+I suggest you go to the Vancouver Sun pages and read B.C. legal system is ‘a ticking time bomb’:

 Another thing that I find absurd is that Mike de Jong has been Attorney General for near two years and a Liberal Cabinet Minister for ten.
 During that time, the justice system in British Columbia degraded substantially while its political and bureaucratic managers paid themselves handsomely.
 The degradation continued even recently while the government claimed to be waging war against murderous drug gangs.